dzek69/js-library-template/README.md

 library by default.
 Use with care.

 \* - transpiling kills JS engines optimizations, makes codes longer and tree shaking harder to do and/or slower

-## To be done

-- `Init` script, that will clear README, update `package.json` name, version, clear the code, examples etc.

 ## License